Raymond Hanson (composer): Political activity

 Hanson himself became active in political matters when, in the early 1950s, he joined the Australian Cultural Defence Movement which sought to protect Australian culture from being swamped by foreign influences, particularly the United States and Americanization.
 In the prevailing mood of the times however, the movement was painted as leftist and pro-communist, and quickly crumbled.
 Hanson believed that his association with this movement, along with his membership in the Australian-Soviet Friendship Society, was one of the factors that held back his professional career.

 Music

 While his teaching abilities were widely acknowledged, Hanson struggled to gain recognition for his talents as a composer for much of his career, as his music was often unpopular with the audience at that time and also unfashionable.
 He was fifty-four years old before receiving his first commission for a piece of music, and many of his works lay unperformed for many decades.
+One champion of his music was the pianist Igor Hmelnitsky, who was also on the faculty at the Conservatorium.
 Part of the problem lay with his independence of mind.
 Hanson ignored prevailing trends in the pursuit of his own muse.
 In the 1940s and 1950s, his work was regarded by his Australian contemporaries as too avant-garde, but by the 1960s it was being dismissed as not avant-garde enough.
 Hanson's rejection of serialism, responsible for the latter dismissal, was ultimately vindicated by history, but this vindication came late in his career.

 In 1971 he won the Albert H. Maggs Composition Award.